Worried about your child’s prospects after the Primary School Leaving Examination?

 This year’s PSLE results will be released on Wednesday, 25 November 2020.
 It’s natural to be both excited and jittery — even parents who are normally relaxed about results should feel at least a tinge of anxiety leading up to the big reveal, especially if this is the family’s first PSLE experience.

-It’s also inevitable that one should harbour hopes about the outcome of the PSLE, i.e. your child’s grades.
+It’s also inevitable that one might have expectations about the outcome of the PSLE, i.e. your child’s grades.
 In different families, “doing well” or “doing badly” can mean entirely different things.
 For a child who has been thriving in primary school, a disappointing performance could be one that doesn’t allow him or her to qualify for the Integrated Programme/IP or a dream secondary school.
 For families with struggling learners, the fear may be that a child will fail to qualify for the Normal (Technical) stream, with limited options for progression.

 As parents, what we do and say to support our children at this juncture could be crucial to their self-esteem and motivation in the teen years.
 If you haven’t yet had a conversation with your child about the PSLE results, it’s helpful to begin discussions before D-day.
 (Read our guide on helping children to deal with anxiety over the PSLE results.)